kidsalright/kidsalright/README.md

 ### Welcome, glad 2 c u here!)

+afk 4 one year in army sorry heh

 Recently done: Terminal game on Ruby "IteeSim" - awesome IT director simulator, <a href="https://github.com/kidsalright/iteesim">repository</a>

 Currently working: on creating a instagram clone using Ruby on Rails, <a href="https://github.com/kidsalright/notstagram">repository</a> and <a href="https://checkdizout.herokuapp.com">heroku</a>